• Technical Blog Post

 Share & Inspire

-When it comes to mass timber hardware installation, using the right tools makes all the difference.
-While impact guns might seem like a convenient option for installing structural fasteners, they can actually end up causing more harm than good.
+When it comes to mass timber hardware installation, using the right tool makes all the difference.
+While impact drills might seem like a convenient option for installing structural fasteners, they can actually end up causing more harm than good.

-In this article, we’ll explain why that’s the case and justify why we, at MTC Solutions, don’t recommend using them for installing structural hardware.
+In this article, we’ll explain why that’s the case and share why MTC Solutions generally advises against using them for structural hardware installation (unless specific precautions are taken).

 Approximately 6-minute read.

-Before we get into why we don’t recommend the use of impact guns, we acknowledge that they are a popular choice on construction sites for a variety of reasons:
+Before we get into why we generally don’t recommend the use of impact drills, we acknowledge that they are a popular choice on construction sites for a variety of reasons:

 • Accessible